openstack-archive/deb-python-funcsigs/README.rst

 Example
 -------

-To obtain a signature object, pass the target function to the ``funcsigs.signature`` function.
+To obtain a `Signature` object, pass the target function to the ``funcsigs.signature`` function.

 .. code-block:: python